What is a Christian

 But let’s be very clear, a Christian is someone who believes that Jesus is the Son of God and that He came to Earth as a man and lived purely.
 He showed us how to live a life that honors God by loving people, and living obediently to God’s will and purpose.
 Then, at the appointed time, He died on the cross, three days later He rose from the dead, and is now seated with God in heaven.

 His death on the cross marks for the believing Christian the point in time where Jesus paid the ultimate price, His life for ours.
 He died so we could live.
-His rising from the dead, means that we too are raised to a new life in Him.
+His rising from the dead, means that we too are raised from the dead to a new life in Him.

 Jesus bridged the great divide between God and us.
 We were separated because of our sin but now we can come so close and stand confidently before God, knowing that we are free from sin and we are free to have a relationship with the Creator of the heavens and the earth.